Previously …

 Then iterate through the array to find the matching hash.
 Upon locating

-it, the one after it, with an array index of i-1
+it, the one after it, with an array index of i-1, if there is one,

 is returned.
-Note that the git log
+Note that the git log command outputs history in

 Lastly, to get a historical revision of the given file in a git repository, one uses: